wearetheframers/frame-core-wip/docs/plugins.md

 2. **Main Plugin File**: Inside the plugin directory, there should be a main plugin file named exactly as the directory, but in snake_case format with a `.py` extension.
 For example, if your plugin directory is named `audio_transcription_plugin`, the main file should be `audio_transcription_plugin.py`.

-3. **Class Naming**: The main class within the plugin file should be named in CamelCase format, derived from the directory name.
-For example, `AudioTranscriptionPlugin`.
+3. **Class Naming**: The main class within the plugin file should be named in snake_case format, derived from the directory name.
+For example, `audio_transcription_plugin`.
+Ensure the class implements the `on_remove` method for cleanup when the plugin is removed.

 4. **__init__.py File**: Each plugin directory must contain an `__init__.py` file.
 This file should import the main plugin class to ensure it is accessible when the plugin is loaded.
 For example:
    ```python
    from .audio_transcription_plugin import AudioTranscriptionPlugin
    ```

-5. **Plugin Base Class**: All plugins must inherit from the `BasePlugin` class to ensure they implement the necessary interface for integration with the Frame system.
+5. **Plugin Base Class**: All plugins must inherit from the `base_plugin` class to ensure they implement the necessary interface for integration with the Frame system.

 By adhering to this structure, plugins can be easily discovered and loaded by the Frame system, ensuring a seamless integration process.